InkFirst · Legal

 How AI features work

-When you use an AI-powered feature — like Daily Prompt, Weekly Mirror, Monthly Story, or the Life Book — the relevant journal text is sent over HTTPS through our infrastructure to a third-party AI provider for processing.
+When you use an AI-powered feature — like Daily Prompt, Weekly Mirror, Monthly Story, or the Life Book — the relevant journal text is sent encrypted in transit through our secure server-side infrastructure to a third-party AI provider listed below for processing.
 The result comes back to your device and is saved locally with your entry.
-Currently we route to Groq, OpenAI, or Google Gemini; if we add or replace a provider, we will update this policy before the change takes effect.
+If we add or replace a provider, we will update this policy before the change takes effect.

 - Groq Privacy Policy